Creating and studying educational technologies that are so fun, it feels like a snow day!

 The Snow Day Learning Lab is the research group and design laboratory of Professor Nathan Holbert and is located at Teachers College, Columbia University.
 Our primary goal is to understand how people make sense of their world through play.
 To that end, we make and study games, toys, tools and technologies that offer opportunities to experience and explore things of personal and communal value, and further our understanding of how people think, learn, and play.

-If you're interested in working with Professor Nathan Holbert, please take a look at the prospective students page.
+If you're interested in working with Professor Holbert, please take a look at the prospective students page.

 News